FTWinston/enhanceJSON/README.md

 # enhanceJSON
-Parse/stringify object trees to JSON, with support for Map, Set and Date.
+Stringify/parse object trees to/from JSON, with support for Map, Set and Date.

 enhanceJSON is a drop-in replacement for JSON.parse and JSON.stringify, with identical signatures to those methods.